rust-lang/book/second-edition/nostarch/chapter01.md

 ### Writing and Running a Rust Program

-Next, make a new source file and call it *main.rs*.
-Rust files always end with the *.rs* extension.
+Next, make a new source file and call it *main.rs*---Rust files always end with the *.rs* extension.
 If you’re using more than one word in your filename, use an underscore to separate them.
 For example, you’d use *hello_world.rs* rather than *helloworld.rs*.